 This flower does not work in felt or fabric.
 The petals are just too thin and ravel too easily if cut from material or felt.

-Once the file is cut, make sure all of the “ribbons” are cut and separated completely.
+Once the file is cut, make sure all of the “ribbons” are completely cut and separated completely.
 This is very important.
 There were a few spots that didn’t cut apart completely when I did this.
 A light tug will free them up.

 Next, wind the straight edges around the marker or dowel a few times letting the flower rest between winding.
 This helps when you finally roll the flower and gets the paper relaxed enough to roll.